openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 If you are unsatisfied by the model quality, steps `4.a`-`4.c` help you to prepare datasets, evaluate pre-trained model and run finetuning.
 You can repeat steps `4.b` - `4.c` until you get acceptable quality metrics values on your data, then you can re-export model and run demo again (Steps `3.a`-`3.c`).

-### 1. Change a directory in your terminal to domain directory.
+### 1. Change a directory in your terminal to domain directory

 ```bash
 cd models/object_detection